Looking for ways to keep your business safe from cyber attacks? These 5 simple tips will keep your employees and business protected.

 - Stay clear of numbers associated with personal details

 As your employee privacy is vitally important, the information obtained from your customers is equally sensitive.
-It is the responsibility of your employees to ensure customer privacy.
-To do this, employees should store, protect and destroy information regarding customer names, addresses, email addresses, telephone numbers, personal opinions or credit card information.
+To ensure customer privacy, employees should store, protect and destroy information regarding customer names, addresses, email addresses, telephone numbers, personal opinions or credit card information.

 “Unfortunately, 64 percent of small businesses are victims of internal employee theft.
 As such, it’s essential to perform routine safety checks to make sure your business is protected.
 Update inventory regularly, change passwords frequently, distribute the workload evenly, and check in with employees frequently to ensure your business is secured from the inside out,” says Singleton.